Cleveland National Forest

 Trabuco Ranger District: Plans between 400 and 700 acres around the communities of Rancho Capistrano, Long Canyon, Silverado, El Cariso, Temescal and Corona.
 Heavy smoke may be visible from surrounding communities.

-Palomar Ranger District: Plans between 500 and 600 acres in 2021, mainly in the areas of Fry Creek/ Palomar Mountain and on the Palomar Divide.
+Palomar Ranger District: Plans between 500 and 600 acres in 2022, mainly in the areas of Fry Creek/ Palomar Mountain, on the Palomar Divide, Morgan Hill, and Indian Flats.

 Residents in the area should call their local district office for more information on burn projects.